AravindPillai/cs6310-project-A6-82/README.md

 1. Run the following command to delete the containers recently created:

             docker system prune --volumes
-   ## Any trouble with DB starting up.
-Please use the above command to prune all volumes.
+(The above command can also help to prune all volumes in case you face issues with the DB server starting up.)

 1. Delete the folder with the application and the zip file.

 # Default Password